VNANNJ Communications

 Back to Blog

-Your Neighbors Need Your Help6/21/2022 Providing Neighborhood Healthcare for 124 years Our loved ones, friends, and neighbors who recover or age at home due to illness, injury, or advanced age rely on home care.
-But many cannot cover all the necessary costs.
-With your help, the Visiting Nurse Association of Northern New Jersey (VNA) never turns away those in need of care.
-Your gift will make a real difference.
-And rest assured that your tax-deductible gift will be put to work locally. *Comments received from clients or family caregivers via correspondence or response to a 3rd-party survey.
-Get to know Visiting Nurse Association of Northern New Jersey (VNA) now, and all the home health services available to you and your loved ones, before you have a health emergency.
-We are proud to be the longest-serving VNA in the state of New Jersey, so we know a thing or two about helping seniors.
-The Visiting Nurse Association of Northern New Jersey (VNA) is a leading provider of comprehensive home health care services in Morris, Hunterdon, Sussex, and Warren Counties in Northern New Jersey.
+Did you know that Visiting Nurse Association of Northern New Jersey (VNA) is the longest-serving VNA in the state of New Jersey?
+So we know a thing or two about healthy aging and how to successfully “age in place” while avoiding hospitalization and nursing homes.
+We suggest that you learn more about our home health care services and make a plan to age at home before you have a health emergency.
+Medicare and supplemental insurance often do not cover all the care our patients and caregivers need.
+If you would like to help, please visit vnannj.org/donate or call VNA Foundation at 973-451-4148.
+Visiting Nurse Association of Northern New Jersey (VNA) is a leading provider of comprehensive home health care and hospice services in Morris, Hunterdon, Sussex, Warren, Passaic, and Somerset Counties in Northern New Jersey.
 Established in 1898, generations have known that just one call to VNA opens the door to quality, patient-centered home health care solutions that allow patients to remain in the comfort of their homes with dignity, health, and independence. © All content on The Visiting Nurse Association of Northern New Jersey's website, including blog posts, may be reproduced only if attributed to our organization with a link to vnannj.org.

 Back to Blog